A Self-Distillation Embedded Supervised Affinity Attention Model for Few-Shot Segmentation: Proposed Method

-where $i$ and $j$ denote the index of row and column, $F_{s}^{\left ( i, j \right )}$ denotes the position at row $i$ and column $j$ in support feature map and $M_{s}^{\left ( i, j \right )}$ denotes the position at row $i$ and column $j$ in support ground truth. $\mathcal{F}_p\left ( \cdot \right )$ denotes the masked GAP operation.
-To guarantee the correctness of the Eq. \ref{eq2}, $M_s$ is resized to the same height and width with the support feature map. $\left [ \cdot \right ]$ denotes Iverson bracket, a notation that signifies a number that is 1 if the condition in square brackets is satisfied, and 0 otherwise, i.e. Acquired support prototype is then input to a series of fully connected layers (FC layers) to learn contributions of each feature channel, and there are ReLU function between FC layers.
-Output of the FC layers is also a vector having same number of channel with support feature and query feature.
-The whole block is shown in Fig. \ref{Fig5.a} named support SE (SSE) block. ${\mathcal F_{CR} \left ( \cdot \right )}$ and $v_s$ denote the FC layers and output channel reweighting vector respectively, so we have $v_s = {\mathcal F_{CR} \left ( p_s \right )}$.
+where $i$ and $j$ denote the index of row and column, $F_{s}^{\left ( i, j \right )}$ denotes the position at row $i$, column $j$ in support feature map and $M_{s}^{\left ( i, j \right )}$ denotes the position at row $i$, column $j$ in support ground truth. $\mathcal{F}_p\left ( \cdot \right )$ denotes the masked GAP operation.
+To guarantee the correctness of the Eq. \ref{eq2}, $M_s$ is resized to the same height and width with the support feature map. $\left [ \cdot \right ]$ denotes Iverson bracket, a notation that signifies a number that is 1 if the condition in square brackets is satisfied, and 0 otherwise, i.e. Acquired support prototype is then input to a series of fully connected layers (FC layers) to learn contributions of each feature channel, and there are ReLU functions between FC layers.
+Output of the FC layers is also a vector having the same number of channel with support feature and query feature.
+We have $v_s = {\mathcal FC \left ( p_s \right )}$, where ${\mathcal FC \left ( \cdot \right )}$ and $v_s$ denote the FC layers and output channel reweighting vector respectively.
 The channel reweighting vector $v_s$ scales channels of support feature and query feature, according to each channel's importance.
-To avoid losing the original information in the feature, we use the average of scaled feature and input feature as the final channel reweighting feature:
+Instead of using SE Block directly, we adopt a feature fusion strategy by using the average of scaled feature and input feature as the final channel reweighting feature: